Skip to main content

 Domo is a cloud-based data platform designed to help everyone in your organization better use business data.
 The software’s intuitive dashboards and reporting make it simple for even first-time analysts to generate insights and put data to work.

 Why I picked Domo: Of all the statistical analysis software tools in this list, Domo is probably the most user-friendly.
-The software automates data extraction, meaning data can be transferred from spreadsheets to dashboards in real-time.
-Embedded analytics even lets you share dashboards externally with clients or partners.
+The software automates data extraction, meaning data can be transferred from spreadsheets to dashboards in real-time, while its embedded analytics even lets you share dashboards externally with clients or partners.

 Pros and cons